MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **delete_scope** - During an account deletion, whether you deleted the account from this device or from all devices with Outlook.

+- **emo_default_provider_selected_type** - Field that determines the type of the default meeting provider set by the user.

+-**emo_default_provider_switch_type** - The type of switch done by the user between the online meeting providers in the Every Meeting Online screen.
+Helps us to understand the user’s engagement with the feature.

 - **enabled_state** - Whether your auto reply, save contacts, and block external images settings are configured correctly

 - **notification_action** - To check if you have configured any notification actions for triaging emails to help us make sure this setting is working successfully